vinoth-commits/Lending-Club-Case-Study/README.md

 - Conclusion 1:

   Summary of Univariate Analysis:

       1. Applicants with rented homes accounted for the highest defaults (50%).

       2. Debt consolidation loans led to the most defaults (49%).

       3. Borrowers with an interest rate between 11% to 17% had the highest default rate.

       4. Loans in the amount range of 5000 to 10000 were most prone to default.

 - Conclusion 2:

-  Summary of Derived Metrics
+  Summary of Derived Metrics:

-      Type-driven Metric: Applicants with 10+ years of experience account for 28% of defaults, the highest among experience groups.
+      1. Type-driven Metric: Applicants with 10+ years of experience account for 28% of defaults, the highest among experience groups.

-      Business-driven Metric: Loans issued in December have the highest default rate.
+      2. Business-driven Metric: Loans issued in December have the highest default rate.

-      Data-driven Metrics:
+      3. Data-driven Metrics:

             Applicants with an annual income between 30,000 and 60,000 defaulted the most.

             Interestingly, those in the lower income range (1,000 to 30,000) showed fewer defaults.

             Borrowers with a monthly debt-to-income ratio of 10% to 20% had the highest default rate.

 - Conclusion 3:

-  Summary of Bivariate Analysis
+  Summary of Bivariate Analysis:

-      Annual Income vs Loan Purpose: The highest default rates are seen in loans for credit cards, small businesses, home improvement, and house mortgages.
+      1. Annual Income vs Loan Purpose: The highest default rates are seen in loans for credit cards, small businesses, home improvement, and house mortgages.

-      Annual Income vs Debt-to-Income (DTI) Ratio: Borrowers with incomes between 30000 and 70000 and a DTI ratio between 15% and 25% show debt management issues.
+      2. Annual Income vs Debt-to-Income (DTI) Ratio: Borrowers with incomes between 30000 and 70000 and a DTI ratio between 15% and 25% show debt management issues.

-      Loan Amount vs Annual Income: A moderate positive correlation (0.41) indicates that as annual income increases, the loan amount tends to rise as well.
+      3. Loan Amount vs Annual Income: A moderate positive correlation (0.41) indicates that as annual income increases, the loan amount tends to rise as well.

-      Loan Amount vs Grade: High default rates are observed when the loan grade is F or G and the loan amount exceeds 17000.
+      4. Loan Amount vs Grade: High default rates are observed when the loan grade is F or G and the loan amount exceeds 17000.

 - Conclusion 4:

-  Summary of Multivariate Analysis
+  Summary of Multivariate Analysis:

-      Mean Loan Amount by Loan Status and Purpose:
-      Small business loans show a high rate of default.
+      1. Small business loans show a high rate of default.

-      Credit card and debt consolidation loans are at a significant risk of default, with many borrowers on the verge of defaulting.
+      2. Credit card and debt consolidation loans are at a significant risk of default, with many borrowers on the verge of defaulting.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->